A high-protein chicken treat your flock will love: my Poultry Protein Platter.

 High protein chicken treat: amounts.

-I generally make two or three times the amount I need and either keep it in the refrigerator or freeze it, depending on how quickly I intend to use it.
+I usually make two or three times what I need and store the rest in the fridge or freezer, depending on how quickly I plan to use it.
+The quantities below will feed around 15 chickens on two occasions.

 2 cups oats